ONature

 • Special Concern – lives in the wild in Ontario, is not endangered or threatened, but may become threatened or endangered because of a combination of biological characteristics and identified threats.

-As of April 2024, the Ontario list of species at risk includes protections for four Ontario butterflies and 1 Ontario moth:
+As of September 2025, the Ontario list of species at risk includes legal protections for several insects, including 4 Ontario butterflies and 3 Ontario moths:

--Eastern Persius Duskywing (E. persius persius) -- extirpated.
+-Eastern Persius Duskywing (Erynnis persius persius) -- extirpated

 Species at Risk Act (Federal)